-Sunflower oil acts as an antioxidant as it is rich in Vitamin E or tocopherols which help in neutralizing cancer-causing free radicals.
-Free radicals damage the cells and the immune system.
+Sunflower oil acts as an antioxidant as it is rich in Vitamin E or tocopherols that help in neutralizing the cancer-causing free radicals.
+The free radicals damage the cells and the immune system.

-Sunflower oil also contains proteins, which are vital for building and repairing tissues and production of hormones and enzymes.
+Sunflower oil also contains proteins, which are vital for building and repairing tissues and the production of hormones and enzymes.
 Our body requires high amounts of proteins.
-Since the body does not store proteins, it has to be consumed, and sunflower oil fulfills this requirement.
+Since the body does not store proteins, they have to be consumed, and sunflower oil fulfils this requirement.

 9. Healthy Nervous System: